danlin604/portfolio-gatsby/src/markdown-projects/music-player.md

 source: "https://github.com/danlin604/MediaPlayer"
 ---

-A student project.
-It allows `.flac` playback.
-The music player plays music asynchronously and recursively scans through the user's media folders.
+Android Music Player is a student group project for the mobile development course in BCIT.
+It allows for `.flac` playback as well as commonly supported file extensions.
+It plays music asynchronously and recursively scans through the user's media folders.
 It follows the 2016 Android permission guidelines.